-The main difference between this picture and the one drawn for the United States is that the safety attraction of postal savings is primarily relative to local banks, not city banks.
-The latter, in fact, tended to benefit during periods of uncertainty- although not as much as postal savings did.
-According to Teranishi, failures were almost entirely confined to local banks, and city banks even refrained from merging with failing institutions.
-Instead, local bank numbers shrank drastically through a process of bankruptcy and mergers among themselves.
+The main difference from the picture drawn for the United States is that the safety attraction of postal savings was primarily relative to local banks, not city banks.
+The latter, in fact, tended to benefit during periods of uncertainty-although not as much as postal savings did.
+According to Teranishi (1977), failures were almost entirely confined to local banks, and city banks even refrained from merging with failing institutions.
+Instead, local bank numbers shrank drastically through bankruptcy and mergers among themselves.

-The most dramatic flight to postal savings occurred during the 1920s and early 1930s: As can be seen in Chart 9 below, their share of total household savings deposits more than doubled to 20% in the decade to 1931.
-The savings banks were particularly hard hit by the financial panic of 1920, having greatly overexpanded in the 1915-1920 period under a 1915 re-regulation which, while nominally aiming at closer prudential supervision, failed to limit their lending activities.
+The most dramatic flight to postal savings occurred during the 1920s and early 1930s: as can be seen in Figure 9, their share of total household savings deposits more than doubled to 20 percent in the decade to 1931.
+The savings banks were particularly hard hit by the financial panic of 1920, having greatly overexpanded in the 1915-20 period under a 1915 reregulation which, while nominally aiming at closer prudential supervision, failed to limit their lending activities.
 Yet another new savings bank law was passed in 1921, limiting small savings deposits to specialized savings banks and imposing more restrictive guidelines.
-The law favored the savings banks and their depositors with tax exemptions, but the prudential requirements for reserving 1/3 of deposits in government bonds and other portfolio restrictions led to a massive consolidation via mergers: the number of savings banks declining by three-quarters in the first year of the new law.39 For most banks, the big wave of failures occurred later, during the banking panic of 1927.
-This wave had relatively little impact on the already shrunken savings bank industry but it was once again accompanied by an accelerated shift to postal savings.
+The law favored the savings banks and their depositors with tax exemptions, but the prudential requirements for reserving one-third of deposits in government bonds and other portfolio restrictions led to a massive consolidation via mergers: the number of savings banks declined by three-quarters in the first year of the new law.35 For most banks, the large wave of failures occurred later, during the banking panic of 1927.
+This wave had relatively little impact on the already shrunken savings bank industry but was once again accompanied by an accelerated shift to postal savings.

-38 The term "city bank" is used here, following Teranishi's usage, to refer to the "big five" banks that formed the core of the prewar banking system.
-It should not be confused with the postwar grouping of "City banks", which is defined by banking regulations.
+^{34.} The term "city bank" is used here, following Teranishi's usage, to refer to the "big five" banks that formed the core of the prewar banking system.
+It should not be confused with the postwar grouping of "city banks," which is defined by banking regulations.